Caleb9/AspNetCorePureDiApi/README.md

 dependencies in `IMiddlewareFactory.Create` method and consumed by `IControllerActivator.Create`.
 However we are loosing compile-time checking of dependencies in the latter method (when creating a controller), which is the whole point of Pure DI.
+Solving this problem also moves us close to implementing our own DI container - not something we aim to do here.

 A compromise could be to only allow singleton middlewares, as in classic Microsoft.Owin pipeline but that of course poses other